Tutoring at the Writing Center

 Writing Center tutors teach writing to their peers.
 If you enjoy writing and working with people, please apply to join the Writing Center team.
-The Writing Center is hiring two-to-three new tutors to being working in Fall 2016.
+The Writing Center will be hiring 4-6 new tutors to begin in Fall 2017.

 The primary way tutors teach writing is through facilitating fifty-minute writing consultations, during which tutors assist their peers in all stages of the writing process.
 Our goals for every writing consultation are to identify a writing skill that needs improvement, teach and practice that skill, and then identify next steps for the writer’s continued improvement – all the while encouraging our writers to be confident in exercising the writing skills they already have.

 In addition to working one-on-one with writers, all tutors participate in a weekly, two-hour staff meeting and complete one hour of administrative work in the Writing Center per pay period (every two weeks).
 Compensation